 RA Equestrian Park in Setagaya, Tokyo, was constructed in 1940 to promote equestrian events and for the training of prospective jockeys.
-During the 18th Olympic Games in 1964, it hosted some of the equestrian events, and at one time, the park was used for the training and education of prospective JRA jockeys.
-Today it is the center of equestrian events in Japan.
+It hosted some of the equestrian events during Tokyo 1964 Olympic Games and 2020 Olympic & Paralympic Games.

 The park occupies an area of 185,000 square meters, including stables, an equestrian competition field, and office buildings.
 The park currently undertakes a variety of promotional activities to encourage familiarity with horses and increase understanding of horses and racing.
-Along with events that afford opportunities for direct contact with horses, such as Hippophile Day, horse shows, Horse Familiarity Day, and weekday attractions involving interaction with horses for area residents, the park hosts an equestrian competition almost every weekend as part of its efforts to promote equestrian culture by providing its venues for events and competition.
-Known familiarly as "Horse Park" in the urban area, the park is also open to the public all year round and contributes to the local community.
+Along with events that afford opportunities for direct contact with horses, such as Hippophile Day, horse shows, Horse Familiarity Day, the park hosts an equestrian competition as part of its efforts to promote equestrian culture by providing its venues for events and competition.